nithiwatter/next-js-chat/README.md

 # next-js-chat
-A simple SaaS boiler plate for chat up (with Material UI/tutorial)
+A simple SaaS boiler plate for chat up (with Material UI/tutorial).
+Planning to add more.